 We provide a complete information service for developers, policymakers and regulators of green mini-grids (GMGs) in Sub Saharan Africa.
-This website has been developed by Energy 4 Impact (formerly GVEP International) and INENSUS for the Sustainable Energy for All (SE4All) Africa Hub, hosted by the African Development Bank and funded through the Bank’s Sustainable Energy Fund for Africa (SEFA).
+This website has been developed by Energy 4 Impact and INENSUS for the Sustainable Energy for All (SE4All) Africa Hub, hosted by the African Development Bank and funded through the Bank’s Sustainable Energy Fund for Africa (SEFA).

 The SE4All Africa Hub is implementing a GMG Market Development Program (GMG MDP) to facilitate the creation of a GMG movement and enabling environment across Africa.
 GMG MDP is part of the GMGs Africa Program which is being funded by the UK’s Department for International Development (DFID).
 To achieve universal access to modern energy by 2030, as prescribed by the SE4All objectives, Africa will require substantial investments into national power grids, off-grid solar home systems, and isolated mini-grids.

 Energy 4 Impact is a UK-registered non-profit organisation which seeks to reduce poverty through accelerated access to energy.
 It does so by focusing on off-grid energy businesses, including mini-grids.
 Supported by a head office in London, most of Energy 4 Impact’s staff are based in regonal offices in Africa, including Kenya, Tanzania, Uganda, Rwanda, Senegal and Benin.
 In September 2021, Energy 4 Impact merged with Mercy Corps to expand its impact and scale by integrating its expertise across Mercy Corps’ operations in new contexts and geographies.